tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - `const char *obs_get_output_supported_video_codecs(const char *id)`: return compatible video codecs of the given output id.
 - `const char *obs_get_output_supported_audio_codecs(const char *id)`: return compatible audio codecs of the given output id.

-### About protocols
+### About HLS (or any protocol relying on HTTP)

-- HLS relies on HTTP/HTTPS and it is not the only existing protocol in this case.
+HLS relies on HTTP/HTTPS and it is not the only existing protocol in this case.
 This protocol has no unique URL prefixes.

-- Because of the deprecation of the protocol, FTL will not have a URL prefix asign to its output to not make it available through custom server in the UI.

 ## Services API
 Since a streaming service may not accept all the codecs usable by a protocol, adding a way to set supported codecs is required.